thonny/thonny-pi/README.rst

-Thonny plug-in which adds Raspberry Pi theme and sets Rasberry specific defaults.
+Thonny plug-in which adds Raspberry Pi theme.

 More info about Thonny: https://thonny.org